 As I say barefoot.

 In the last few years I’ve acquired a small collection of vintage religious & ecclesial art, artifacts & paraphernalia.
 No, I’m not going through some sort of religious fervour or spiritual renewal!
-I simply enjoy the artistic and/or historical qualities of items collectible.
+I simply enjoy the artistic, collectible and/or historical qualities of devotional pieces and artifacts.

 Things like pictures, images, clothing, bibles, prayers books, rosaries (prayer beads), crucifixes & all the accoutrements as well as statuary whether chalk-ware, plaster, wood or concrete.